Undline/UndChain/Dev Notes/user_stories.md

 		- Validators could not recognize the end of transaction
 			- they do have to send a message indicating that the request happened.
 If you have that its easy to prove that they acted maliciously.
 			- Could also be due to validators being overloaded.
 Perhaps this should be on a retry system?
+    - Each party should have their receipts turned in within a few blocks from each other